framer/framer-x-for-teams-docs/content/Radio.md

 ### Minimum Requirements

-The Radio component should at least have the following:
+The Radio component will be delivered as a code component and should at least have the following:

 - Checked state
 - Unchecked state